jdcloudcom/en/documentation/Networking/Load-Balancer/Best-Practices/Deploy-Multiple-Listener-single-backend-ALB.md

 	  timeout: define timeout time of cookie, use default value 0, represent the same life cycle as the browser;

-	7. Get real IP: Turn on by default;
+	7. Get real IP: Turn on by default: In such case, real IP of client can be obtained via header fields of X-Forwarded-For;

 	8. Get HTTP header field: Tick according to business needs.